-- Cook the soba noodles according to the instructions on the packet then drain and return to the saucepan.
-Toss with the sesame oil.
+- Cook 150g of soba noodles according to the instructions on the packet then drain and return to the saucepan.
+Toss with 1 teaspoon of sesame oil.

-- Combine the rice vinegar, sugar, chilli paste and soy sauce in a small bowl and mix well.
+- Add 1 tablespoon of soy sauce, 2 tablespoons of rice vinegar, 2 teaspoons of sugar, and a scant teaspoon of chilli paste to a small bowl and mix well.

-- Heat the vegetable oil in a hot wok then add the prawns, spring onions, garlic and ginger and stir fry for a minute or two.
+- Heat 1 tablespoon of vegetable oil in a hot wok then add 250g of king prawns, 2 sliced spring onions, a 3cm peeled and chopped chunk of ginger and 1 chopped garlic clove.
+Stir fry for a minute or two.

 - Add the sauce from the small bowl to the wok and stir fry for another minute.